-The State Hospital will prepare a list of actions following completion of the adaption plan and taken forward through the Sustainability Group.
+The State Hospital are working through a list of actions following completion of the adaption plan and taken forward through the Sustainability Group.
 There is an expectation that this will be presented during the next year.

-6. Building energy
+5. Building energy

 We aim to use renewable heat sources for all the buildings owned by The State Hospitals Board for Scotland by 2038.